-The reason behind this is that they are limited by their own internal programming.
-You can't have all the flexibility of an application.
-I think the barrier to entry for simple things, such as a marketing site or a simple CRUD application, will continue to decrease.
-But there are worlds and worlds of complexity that still need to be considered, in addition to all the legacy material that exists and works perfectly.
+They provide web applications for users in addition to their app.It's also important to note that website builders like Wix are ideal for small businesses and family stores that need a website for their bakery.
+However, these sites won't replace large scale web applications.
+This is because they are limited by their own internal programming and lack the flexibility of an application.The barrier to entry for simple things such as a marketing site or a CRUD application will continue to decrease.
+But there are still worlds of complexity that need to be considered, in addition to all the legacy material that exists and works perfectly.